-To fulfill the above stated competencies, Plant Protection Study Program, Faculty of Agriculture Sriwijaya University formulated learning process consisting of attitude and norm (AN), knowledge (K), general skills (GS) and specific skills (SS).
+To fulfill the above stated competencies, Plant Protection Study Program, Faculty of Agriculture Sriwijaya University formulated learning process consisting of attitude, knowledge, general skills and specific skills.

 1. Competency of Attitude and Social Norms

 In accordance to National Standard of Higher Education (Permenristek-Dikti No. 44 Tahun 2015), competence of attitude in the Student Learning Outcomes of Plant Protection Study Program, Sriwijaya University are as follow: